2011–2013 Russian protests: 13 January 2013: March Against Scoundrels

-On 13 January 2013 a protest called the "March Against Scoundrels" was held in Moscow protesting passage of the Anti-Magnitsky law, a bill banning adoption of Russian children by people in the United States.
+On 13 January 2013 a protest called the "March Against Scoundrels" was held in Moscow protesting passage of the Anti-Magnitsky law, a sanctions framework targeted at United States citizens that additionally bans adoption of Russian children by people in the United States.
 A permit was sought and issued.
 According to the police there were about 10,000 participants.

 According to oppositioners counting there were from 30 to 50 thousand people.
 According to bloggers' counting – 24,474 participants.

 6 May 2013

 On 6 May 2013 a mass rally took place in Moscow.
 Among featured speakers were Boris Nemtsov and Alexei Navalny.
 Opposition leaders put the number of attendants at up to 50,000, though police stated 7,000 took part.

 18 July 2013

 On 18 July 2013 Alexei Navalny was sentenced to five years in prison for alleged embezzlement.
 After the verdict was read, thousands gathered in Moscow's Manezhnaya Square to protest it.

 Rallies in support of the government

 Putin supporters on 23 February Luzhniki rally.

-Simultaneously with the anti-government protests, the government and United Russia were supported by rallies of the government funded youth organizations.
+Simultaneously with the anti-government protests, the government and United Russia were supported by rallies of the government funded youth organisations.